-Scott could see that they were all flagging and made to heartily agree with Betti, rising and taking up his plate.
+Scott could see that they were all flagging and made to heartily agree with Betty, rising and taking up his plate.
 She again interrupted him.

 “Please, Scott, I’ll get that.”

-As Betti slowly rose to clear the table, Jeannie quickly stepped in close to take Scott’s plate.
+As Betty slowly rose to clear the table, Jeannie quickly stepped in close to take Scott’s plate.

 “I’ll get my stuff from the Jeep,” he said, quickly turning to escape the room.
-Betti chuckled, shaking her head as he walked from the kitchen toward the front door.
+Betty chuckled, shaking her head as he walked from the kitchen toward the front door.